arianaamx/cord-fe-coding-challenge/README.md

 ## Introduction

 Welcome!
 This coding challenge is designed to show my React & SCSS frontend skills.
-Working DEMO can be seen [here]
+Working DEMO can be seen [here] - click on Discover.

 ## The challenge